MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 # Optimize Windows Dockerfiles

 Several methods can be used to optimize both the Docker Build process and the resulting Docker images.
-This document will detail how the Docker Build process operates, and demonstrate several tactics that can be used for optimal performance and output.
+This document will detail how the Docker Build process operates, and demonstrate several tactics that can be used for optimal Docker Buils performance and container image output with Windows Containers.

 ## Docker Build

 ### Image Layers

-During the Docker Build process, the Docker engine executes each dockerfile instruction one-by-one, each in its own temporary container.
-The result is a new image layer for each actionable command in the dockerfile.
+During the Docker Build process, the Docker engine executes each Dockerfile instruction one-by-one, each in its own temporary container.
+The result is a new image layer for each actionable command in the Dockerfile.
 Take a look at the following Dokcerfile.
 In this sample, the WindowsServerCore base OS image is being used, IIS installed, and then a simple ‘Hello World’ static site created.
-From this Dockerfile, one might expect the resulting image to consist of two layers, WindowsServerCore, and then the new layer including the IIS configuration, this however is not the case.
+From this Dockerfile, one might expect the resulting image to consist of two layers, one for the base OS image, and then the new layer including the IIS configuration, this however is not the case.

 ```
 # Sample Dockerfile